 Gye Nyame has become an icon of all Adinkra, encapsulating the faith of an African people who see God’s involvement in every aspect of human life.

 The expression “Gye Nyame” can be used in many ways.
 For example, it could signal the necessity of God’s intervention in a difficult situation which transcends the ability of man to resolve.
 It could also be used to show the relative greatness of a task or entity.
 For instance, by saying “Obiara ntumi nku me, gye Nyame,” (literally “Nobody can kill me except God”) the speaker signifies his hardiness as well as his faith in God to protect him from harm.

-Gye Nyame in logos
+Gye Nyame in logos and on bank notes

 Gye Nyame can be found in logos of the University of Cape Coast, a public university, and the Catholic University College, a private university.